-A counter-argument to this is that standing on shoulders of giants is far cheaper when the giants don’t hold IP rights.
-Some proponents for open source believe that all programs should be available to anyone who wants to study them.
+A counter-argument to this is that standing on the shoulders of giants is far cheaper when the giants don’t hold IP rights.
+Some proponents of open-source believe that all programs should be available to anyone who wants to study them.

 Accessibility, Censorship and Filtering

 Accessibility, censorship and filtering bring up many ethical issues that have several branches in cyber-ethics.
 Many questions have arisen which continue to challenge our understanding of privacy, security and our participation in society.
 Throughout the centuries mechanisms have been constructed in the name of protection and security.